 • how will we arrange pick up and drop offs?

 • what age will the children need to be before we agree on unaccompanied travel by air/coach?

 • how much time can each child spend with each parent?

-• are there times when it is not convenient to call my children?
+• are there times when it is not convenient to ring my children?

-Many couples note that finances are a key issue prior to separation so don't think it changes afterwards.
-Organizing detailed financial arrangements saves conflict down the road.
-Dealing with common expenses is imperative, and here are some example items to consider:
+Many couples note finances are a key issue prior to separation so don't think it changes afterwards.
+Organising detailed financial arrangements saves conflict down the track.
+Dealing with common expenses is imperative, and here is just a sample of the items to consider:

 • education: fees, books and stationery, excursions, vacation care, extra-curricular activities